 Wonder Park is the fourth film from Paramount Animation and co-produced by Nickelodeon Movies with Spain's Ilion Animation Studios (Planet 51) handling the animation.
-It was produced and written by Josh Appelbaum and André Nemec and Kendra Haaland from a screenplay by Applebaum and Nemec and a story by Robert Gordon, Appelbaum and Nemec.
+It was produced by Josh Appelbaum and André Nemec and Kendra Haaland from a screenplay by Applebaum and Nemec and a story by Robert Gordon, Appelbaum and Nemec.
 The movie stars Brianna Denski, Ken Hudson Campbell, Kenan Thompsonnote , Ken Jeong, Mila Kunis, John Oliver, Matthew Broderick, and Jennifer Garner.
 The film was released on March 15, 2019.

 Cameron "June" Bailey is an optimistic and imaginative young girl who, following her mother becoming deathly ill and sent away for medical treatment, decides to abandon her creative pursuits in favor of keeping a watchful eye on her father.
 After escaping a bus on the way to summer camp due to paranoia about her dad's health, June stumbles across an abandoned amusement park in the forest that strangely mirrors the miniature one that she used to build with her mom, right down to the talking animals.
 With the park overrun by a mysterious dark force, June works with her creations brought to life to help return Wonderland back to its former glory, and maybe even recover her love of fantasy.